 by Katy Halford

 Embark on an exciting journey through the most interesting and important festivals, celebrations, and holidays enjoyed by people around the world.
 Stunning original illustrations will inspire you with captivating facts about cultures from countries all over the globe!
 Witness a camel marathon in celebration of one desert’s barren beauty; taste some delicious dumplings to celebrate another country’s rich heritage.
-The pages are bursting at seams with vibrant colors as each page is covered in details that kids adore: Hummingbirds buzzing among lush green leaves – which happen to be coconuts for festive coconut trees everywhere- camels chasing away sand devils across rugged landscapes… There are so many things awaiting discovery throughout these pages!!
+The pages are bursting at seams with vibrant colours as each page is covered in details that kids adore: Hummingbirds buzzing among lush green leaves – which happen to be coconuts for festive coconut trees everywhere- camels chasing away sand devils across rugged landscapes… There are so many things awaiting discovery throughout these pages!!

 Young readers will love poring over artist Katy Halford’s beautiful illustrations, which showcase every celebration in absorbing detail.
 Engaging factual writing introduces young readers to the most interesting aspects of each celebration, from the costumes worn to the food eaten and encourages an understanding of other cultures and religions.